The Chekhov Training

 The Advanced Training is focused on three primary themes:

-The program also trains the actor in on-camera technique and audition preparation.
+The program also introduces the actor to on-camera technique and audition preparation.

 Non-MFT graduates may be admitted to The Advanced Training following an interview and audition.